"Theatre had lost its way. It had missed the energy and impossibility of punk, the obviousness of state socialism, the adrenaline of sport."

 Board of Directors

 Professor Keith Lloyd (Chair) – Professor of Clinical Psychiatry and Head of the Medical School at Swansea University.

-Catrin Webster - Freelance Artist and Course Director of BA Fine Art and MA path leader at UWTSD.
+Professor Catrin Webster - Freelance Artist and Programme Director for Swansea College of Art, BA Fine Art, MA Contemporary Dialogues & Research Degrees

-Volcano has been working with Coastal since 2010 to bring new creative energy and community resources to Swansea High Street through a 'Meanwhile Use' partnership and (since 2014) through the Arts Council of Wales's Ideas People Places scheme and its legacy projects -Storyopolis, What Makes a Home and Beastly Ongoings.
+Volcano has been working with Coastal since 2010 to bring new creative energy and community resources to Swansea High Street through ongoing partnership and project initiatives, including the Arts Council of Wales's Ideas People Places scheme and its legacy projects -Storyopolis, What Makes a Home and Beastly Ongoings.